 For those in search of adequate solutions to practical, real-life problems, whether they are issues on the plant floor, in an office, at an institution that is not for profit, or any other site, Appolo Root Cause Analysis: A New Way of Thinking by Dean L. Gano is a suitable read.
 The author discusses at length the techniques for effectively solving problems, figuring out strategies, and executing solutions, with the help of examples.
 There is also extensive discussion on the importance of facilitating groups and their link to a successful and efficient system.

-This book is first of its kind.
-The author points out the ineffectiveness of existing and presently used techniques to reason and develop effective problem-solving strategies.
+This book is the first of its kind.
+The author points out the ineffectiveness of existing and presently used techniques to reason and develops effective problem-solving strategies.
 By first pointing out the flaws in the conventional wisdom, the author then moves on to suggest a principle-based alternative easy to comprehend.

 The book has, by its example, introduced a new way of communicating that is transforming how individuals around the globe think, communicate, and later make decisions together.
 It illustrates how, during a problematic situation, if all stakeholders, managers, and operators manage to agree on the cause of the issue and also on the resolution, the corrective action could be executed much more efficiently and effectively.